cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 1. Create the resource_pool.

-Resource pool is optional you can run without a resource pool.
-Without a resource pool the cluster property looks like:
+A resource pool is optional -- you can run without a resource pool.
+Without a resource pool, the cluster property looks like:

             		persistent_datastore_pattern: <datastore_pattern>
             		allow_mixed_datastores: <true_if_persistent_datastores_and_datastore_patterns_are_the_same>